 Students enrolled in the NSG 300C course who do not successfully pass the designated lab skill Performance-Based Assessment (PBA) will be ineligible to participate in NSG-300C clinicals, skills labs, or immersive simulation events.
 Consequently, this will lead to course failure in both NSG-300C and the co-requisite NSG-300 courses.
-Similarly, student in the NSG-316 course who do not successfully pass the designated lab skills PBAs will not be able to attend NSG-316 skills labs or NSG-300C skills lab, clinicals, or immersive simulation events, resulting in course failure for NSG-316, NSG-300C, and the corequisite NSG-300 courses.
+Similarly, student in the NSG-316 course who do not successfully pass the Vital Signs skills PBAs will not be able to attend further NSG-316 skills labs and NSG-300C skills lab, clinicals, or immersive simulation events.
+This will result in course failure for NSG-300C, NSG-300, and NSG-316 course.